jazzband/django-rest-knox/README.rst

    expiring.
 Knox tokens can have an expiry configured in the app settings (default is 10 hours.)

+-  Knox can store the token encrypted in the database if a password is passed in when created.
+It also provides a user password change view, serializer, and form that will re-encrypt all the user's tokens with the new password and a user password reset view, serializer, and form that will expire all the user's encrypted tokens.

 More information can be found in the
 `Documentation <http://james1345.github.io/django-rest-knox/>`__